wolfspyre/puppet-eucalyptus/README.md

 The **eucalyptus** class does ...

+The **eucalyptus::arbitrator** defined type creates an exec which uses `euca-register-arbitrator` to register an arbitrator host which the eucalyptus host pings to evaluate whether or not it can talk to "the outside world".
+It additionally generates an `eucalyptus::cloud_properties` resource for the `arbitrator_gateway_${partition_name}` **It looks like this should change to use euca_conf** See [this link](https://www.eucalyptus.com/docs/eucalyptus/4.0.2/install-guide/registering_arbitrator.html)

 The **eucalyptus::cc** class is responsible for the installation, configuration, and enablement of the CC packages and services.
+It generates the `$registerif` variable via a regex of the `$eucalyptus::conf::vnet_pubinterface` variable, and sets the `$host` variable from the `ipaddress_${registerif}` variable.

 The **eucalyptus::cc::config** class is responsible for exporting the certificate files amongst services